Let the new era begin!

 Webjars for applications content

-To comply with the legacy CI/CD processes, where the requirements such as reproducibility, immutability, testability are must to have features of the underlying framework, we had to add new approach of packaging of the applications for production.
+To comply with the legacy of CI/CD processes, where requirements such as reproducibility, immutability, testability are must-have features of the underlying framework, we had to add a new approach of packaging of the applications for production.
 We decided to follow the so called “webjars” structures, where the application content (e.g. HTML files, database definitions, extensions, etc.) are packed as a standard Java archive and are accessible at runtime in the same way as they reside within the repository.
-In this way nobody can change them once they are built into a deployable archive.
-The side benefit, is that they can be distributed in the same way as the rest of the core modules - as standard Maven dependencies.
+In this way, nobody can change them once they are built into a deployable archive.
+The side benefit is that they can be distributed in the same way as the rest of the core modules - as standard Maven dependencies.

 The focus, the development model and the main goal - reconfirmed

 What remained and was reconfirmed was the focus on the business applications development in the cloud.
 Not just a general purpose IDE or a platform, but tailored for specific scenarios required by the businesses to optimize their processes.
-In-system programming was clear differentiator, which gives an unique development experience and the fastest turn-around time in the Cloud.
+In-system programming was the clear differentiator giving an unique development experience and the fastest turn-around time in the Cloud.

-It was hard period for all the contributors to re-implement almost the whole stack from scratch - but we did it!
+It was a hard period for all contributors to reimplement almost the whole stack from scratch - but we did it!

-In the next few days we plan to publish a blog series explaining how exactly we did it and how you can use it - to extend, configure and run Dirigible in the most optimal way.
+In the next few days, we plan to publish a series of blog articles explaining how exactly we did it and how you can use it - to extend, configure, and run Dirigible in the most optimal way.